Page 5: Historical Events In October - 15

 1926 Evan Hunter, [Ed McBain], American writer (Blackboard Jungle) on October - 15.

-1928 On October - 15 german dirigible "Graf Zeppelin" lands in Lakehurst, NJ
+1928 German dirigible "Graf Zeppelin" lands in Lakehurst, NJ on this day in history.

 1933 Philadelphia Eagles play 1st NFL game, lose to NY Giants 56-0 on October - 15.